MichaelCurrin/dev-cheatsheets/cheatsheets/python/libraries/aws.md

+---
+description: Perform actions on AWS using the command-line
+---
 # AWS
-> Perform actions on AWS using the command-line

 See [AWS CLI](https://aws.amazon.com/cli/) docs.